zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 3.11    ansible   8.x+     2.15+
 ======  ========  =======  ============

-For reference, these tables show supported Python versions for Ansible versions and vice versa, for Python and Ansible versions relevant for this collection:

-At the time of writing, the latest Python version was 3.11 and the latest Ansible version was 8.
+For reference, the following two tables show supported Python versions for Ansible versions and vice versa, for the Python and Ansible versions that are relevant for this collection.
+At the time of writing, the latest Python version is 3.11 and the latest Ansible version is 8.0.

 =======  =================  =========================
 Ansible  Ansible core       Supported Python versions